ksator/EVPN_DCI_automation/README.md

 [![Build Status](https://travis-ci.org/ksator/EVPN_DCI_automation.svg?branch=master)](https://travis-ci.org/ksator/EVPN_DCI_automation)

 ### What to find in this repo:
-Network automation content with Ansible, Jinja, YAML, Python.
+Network automation content with Ansible, Jinja, YAML, Python and Travis CI.
 For a DCI demo using EVPN-VXLAN.
 With network devices running Junos accross 2 differents DC.

 The setup is already up and running.
 This automation content is not used to build the setup.
 This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.